Namanana

-Namanana (stylized in all caps) is the second studio album by Chinese singer-songwriter Lay.
+Namanana (stylized in all caps) is the second studio album by Chinese rapper and singer Lay.
 It was released on October 19, 2018 by SM Entertainment.
 The album features 22 tracks in total, 11 of which are in Chinese language with English counterparts for each, including the two singles "Give Me a Chance" and "Namanana".
 The album marks the singer's US debut under the name Lay Zhang.

 Background and release

 On September 21, Lay announced his US debut with a full-length album, set to be released on October 19.
 The artist participated in producing each track of the album.
 On September 28, it was announced that Lay would pre-release his song "Give Me a Chance" on October 5, which was co-written and co-composed by Bazzi, and that he would also release the music video of the song on his birthday, October 7.

 On October 5, the track "Give Me a Chance" was released along with a teaser of the music video.
 On October 7, the music video of "Give Me a Chance" was released.
 On October 16, the album teaser was released and the digital pre-sale in China started.
 On October 18, Namanana music video teaser was released.
 On October 19, the album and the music video of the title track "Namanana" were officially released.